TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

     auto: false
 ---

 This is the second post in a series of posts on Digital Audio Processing.
-Similar to the [previous post](/posts/the-basics-of-digital-audio-processing-for-dummies), this post stems from a lil’ [MIDI keyboard](/posts/stm32-midi-keyboard) project I worked on last semester and is an attempt to share the knowledge I've gained with others.
+Similar to the [previous post][prev-post], this post stems from a lil’ [MIDI keyboard](/posts/stm32-midi-keyboard) project I worked on last semester and is an attempt to share the knowledge I've gained with others.
 This post will dive into the wonderful world of audio generation and introduce some basic concepts.

 ## Audio Synthesis 🎶